jevontrei/JoelvonTreifeldt_T2A2/README.md

 # do i need to grant permissions in psql?

+# doctor and patient emails must be unique within one type of model, but a doctor can duplicate themselves as a patient with the same email no worries.
+BUT! that will cause confusion with logging in. how do you know what someone is trying to log in as? use roles?

 Note:

 - All links to online material should have corresponding screenshots included in submission.